tberriel/find_moving_objects/README.md

 This library is developed for, and tested on, ROS Kinetic.

+## Changlog
-# Changes
+# 0.01
-* Edited people message
-* Edit to publish on every callback even if the message is empty
+* Added costmap_converter::ObstacleArrayMessage publications
 * Edit to publish only objects moving relative to the robot
+* Added python kalman filter to track MovingObjects array